-Academic integrity is fundamental to the education mission of Weatherford College and the College expects its students to maintain high standards of personal and scholarly conduct.
+Academic integrity is fundamental to the educational mission of Weatherford College and the College expects its students to maintain high standards of personal and scholarly conduct.
 Academic dishonesty includes, but is not limited to, cheating on an examination or other academic work, plagiarism, collusion, and the abuse of resource materials.
-Any student who is demonstrated to have engaged in any of these activities will be subject to immediate disciplinary action in accordance with institutional procedures.
+Any student who is demonstrated to have engaged in any of these activities, will be subject to immediate disciplinary action in accordance with institutional procedures.

 ALCOHOL AND DRUG POLICY STATEMENT

 A student shall be prohibited from using or being under the influence of intoxicating beverages in classroom buildings, laboratories, auditoriums, library buildings, museums, faculty and administrative offices, intercollegiate and intramural athletic facilities, and all other public campus areas.
 State law shall be strictly enforced at all times on all property controlled by the College District in regard to the possession and consumption of alcoholic beverages.

 No student shall possess, use, transmit, or attempt to possess, use, or transmit, or be under the influence of, any controlled substance, abusable inhalant, performance-enhancing drug, designer drug or any other intoxicant behavior-altering drug on College District premises or off premises at a College District-sponsored activity, function, or event.

 The transmittal, sale, or attempted sale of what is represented to be any of the above-listed substances shall also be prohibited under the policy.